wso2/docs-apk/en/docs/setup/analytics/configure-analytics-for-elk-stack.md

 1. Deploy some sample APIs to APK and invoke endpoints.
 2. Go to Kibana UI and search for logs
 3. Under Logs > Stream section you will be able to see a lot of logs from all the pods.
-To view the analytics logs search for 'apimatrics'
+To view the analytics logs search for 'apimMetrics'

 [![Kibana logs](../../assets/img/analytics/kibana-logs-view.png)](../../assets/img/analytics/kibana-logs-view.png)